-Total research funding won to date is around £11.5 million as PI/co-PI (PI £4.75 million), from a variety of sources including NIHR funding streams, BUPA Foundation, TSB ALIP and the Department of Health.
+Total research funding won to date is around £18.5 million (£9.5 million as PI/co-PI) from a variety of sources including NIHR funding streams, BUPA Foundation, TSB ALIP and the Department of Health.

 Current work is focused on three themes:

-2) Enhancing the quality of dementia care: I am currently PI/Co-applicant on a wide range of studies exploring the whole spectrum of dementia care from diagnosis and early detection, through to advanced dementia and end of life care.
-An emerging strand of this theme is exploring the development and evalutaion of assistive technologies to promote independence for people with dementia.
+2) Enhancing the quality of dementia care: I am currently PI on NIHR Programme Grant looking at Supporting Excellence in End of Life care in dementia (2013-2018) and co-applicant on a range of studies exploring the whole spectrum of dementia care from diagnosis and early detection, through to advanced dementia and end of life care.
+An emerging strand of this theme is exploring the development and evaluation of assistive technologies to promote independence for people with dementia.

 3) Technologies for ageing populations: Assistive technologies afford huge potential to facilitate independent living for our ageing populations.
 This is a new programme of work focused on the development, evaluation and implementation of assitive technolgoies for older people, especially those with dementia.
 This work is funded through grants from DH, ESRC Technology Strategy Board Assisted Living Platform.